 Meet the Mayor

-The Mayor of Weston-super-Mare Councillor John Crockford-Hawley.
-Councillor Martin Williams acts as deputy.
+The Mayor of Weston-super-Mare Councillor Martin Williams.
+Councillor Owen James acts as deputy.

 The office of Mayor is steeped in tradition and ceremony.
 The insignia of the mace, robes, and chains of office, connects the present day with history and acts as a symbol of continuity.
 The modern visionary Mayor has a central role in representing the Council and the people, as the Town’s First Citizen.
 The Mayor can come from any class, gender or ethnic background.
 This diversity reflects the more open and democratic society we now live in.